alpheios-project/node-build/README.md

 `node-build` takes a build configuration from `build/config.mjs` in a host project.
 Typical `config.mjs` is an ESM file that exports several config objects.
 The name of each object must match the name of a module that will handle the task.
 Properties of configuration objects are module-specific.

+## Presets
+`node-build` can run with several presets.
+Each preset defines configuration options that will be merged with options form `build/config.mjs` in a host project.
+If no preset specified, a `lib` preset will be used.

+The following presets are defined currently:
+* `lib` (default): suitable for a JS library module with no UI.
+* `vue`: a preset for modules that uses Vue.js and its single file components (`.vue`) as well as CSS, Sass, and JPEG, PNG, and SVG images.